hiroeorz/omron-fins-erlang/README.md

-Omron PLC Erlang
+Omron Fins Client for Erlang/OTP Application.
 ====================================================================

-omron-plc-erlang is fins command client written by Erlang.
+omron-fins-erlang is fins command client written by Erlang.

 This application support communication to omron PLC from Erlang application.